openworkload/swm-core/HOWTO/CONTAINERS.md

   > GPU job requires NVIDIA CDI on the compute node, but CDI was not available

-Host expectations (to validate on a GPU node in Phase 2):
+Host expectations:

 - NVIDIA driver
 - `nvidia-container-toolkit` with CDI generation (for example `nvidia-cdi-refresh`)
 - cgroup v2 + rootless device access via CDI specs under `/etc/cdi` or `/var/run/cdi`

-Phase 0 host had **no** NVIDIA GPU / CDI — policy is documented; hardware sign-off is a Phase 2 gate.
+Sites without a GPU node should treat hardware CDI smoke as an ops gate before enabling GPU jobs on Podman.
+The hard-fail path is implemented in `wm_podman`.

 ## PMIx / future parallel launch (invariants only)